GL Communications Inc.

 Save/Load All Configuration Settings

-Protocol Configuration window provides a consolidated interface for all the important settings required in the analyzer.
-This includes various options such as protocol selection, startup options, stream/interface selection, filter/search criteria and so on.
+Protocol Configuration window provides a consolidated interface for all GUI and protocol settings required in the analyzer.
+This includes various options such as protocol selection, startup options, filter/search criteria and so on.
+Any protocol field can be added to the summary view, filtering, and search features from this GUI providing the users more flexibility to monitor required protocol fields.
 All the configuration settings done in any of these options can be saved to a file, loaded from a configuration file, or user may just revert to the default values using the default option.

 TRAU Packet Data Analysis